-Drug Medical Necessity for Crohn's Disease Individual has tried one corticosteroid (e.g., methylprednisolone, prednisone, prednisolone, dexamethasone, or budesonide, etc.) or is currently taking a corticosteroid medication Individual has tried one other agent for Crohn's disease (e.g., azathioprine, 6-mercaptopurine, methotrexate, mesalamine extended-release [Pentasa formulation], etc.) OR Individual has enterocutaneous (perianal or abdominal) or rectovaginal fistulas OR Individual has had ileocolonic resection (to reduce the chance of Crohn's disease recurrence) AND Individual has had a trial and treatment failure with one or more TNF blockers AND The medication is being prescribed by or in consultation with a gastroenterologist
+Drug Medical Necessity for Crohn's Disease Has tried one corticosteroid (e.g., methylprednisolone, prednisone, prednisolone, dexamethasone, or budesonide, etc.) or is currently taking a corticosteroid medication OR Has tried one other agent for Crohn's disease (e.g., azathioprine, 6-mercaptopurine, methotrexate, mesalamine extended-release [Pentasa formulation], etc.) OR Has enterocutaneous (perianal or abdominal) or rectovaginal fistulas OR Has had ileocolonic resection (to reduce the chance of Crohn's disease recurrence) AND Has had an inadequate response or is intolerant to ALL the following agents: Stelara (ustekinumab) SC Steqeyma (ustekinumab-stba) SC Yesintek (ustekinumab-kfce) SC AND Medication is being prescribed by or in consultation with a gastroenterologist

-Step therapy tiers are listed below, please refer to the Policy section for details: Ulcerative Colitis
+Step therapy tiers are listed below, please refer to the Policy section for details:

-First-line Agents

-TNF-α Inhibitors α -4 Integrin IL-12/23 Janus Kinase

-(first-line) Inhibitor Inhibitor Inhibitors

-(first-line) (first-line) (first-line)

-Avsola (IV) Entyvio (IV) Stelara (IV) Rinvoq (oral)

-Infliximab (Janssen - unbranded) (induction) Xeljanz (oral)

-(IV) Xeljanz XR (oral)

-Remicade (IV)

-Cyltezo (SC) Stelara (SC)

-Humira (SC) (use after IV

-Hyrimoz (Sandoz) [NDCs starting only)

-with 61314] (SC)
+Ulcerative Colitis - First Line TNF-α Inhibitors (first-line) α -4 Integrin Inhibitor (first-line) IL-12/23 Inhibitor (first-line) IL-23 Inhibitor (first-line) Janus Kinase Inhibitors (first- line) S1P Receptor Modulators (first-line) Inflectra (IV) Infliximab (Janssen - unbranded) (IV) Remicade (IV) • Entyvio (IV) Stelara (IV) (induction) Steqeyma (IV) (induction) Yesintek (IV) (induction) Omvoh (IV) (induction) Skyrizi (IV) (induction) Tremfya (IV) (induction) Rinvoq (oral) Xeljanz (oral) Xeljanz XR (oral) • Velsipity (oral)